muhammed-mamun/Recipe_AI_Multi_Agent_System/docs/BEFORE_AFTER_COMPARISON.md

 ```
 Hi there! 😊

-I'm here to make your Chaldal shopping super easy and fun!
+I'm here to make your recipe shopping super easy and fun!
 I can help with:
 - **Recipes & cooking ideas** 👨‍🍳 (tell me what ingredients you have!)
 - **Product prices, availability & recommendations** 🛍️
 - **Delivery, refunds, or any support questions** 📦